 }

-A function that selects the desired class, creates the object, and returns it is called a factory (more precisely, a factory method).
-A big name for a very simple thing.
-A factory can be implemented in any way, including all the methods we've looked at this course.
+Here we see a function that selects the desired class, creates the object, and then returns it.
+Programmers call it a factory method.
+We can implement a factory in any way, including all the methods we've learned in this course.

-In general, a factory is anything that creates an object or collections of objects.
-Not necessarily different classes, there could even be only one class, but the creation process involves some preliminary calculations.
+Generally, we can call a factory anything that creates an object.
+It doesn't have to use different classes — there could be only one class.
+But the creation process involves some preliminary calculations.
 In real projects, factories can be quite large.

-Factories are often implemented as classes with a single static method, called, naturally, factory
+We often implement factories as classes with a static method called factory

-.
-Factories themselves don't make objects (although sometimes they do), because it's not an abstraction of data, and it makes no sense to substitute them.
-Otherwise, you'll get substitutes for substitutes.
+Factories themselves don't make objects because it's not an abstraction of data, and it makes no sense to substitute them.
+Otherwise, you'll get substitutes for substitutes:

 export default class {